SA-1111/Simple-Calculator/README.md

         If standalone: Follow platform-specific instructions (e.g., npm start if using Node.js).

 📖 Usage

+    Naviagte to your project's directory and
+    To run the Application use - npx parcel index.html

     Perform basic arithmetic calculations.
     Use the following window functions for additional fun: boom(): Call this function to see the calculator "explode" (just for fun).